Gospel Reading: Luke 16:19-31

 The name Lazarus means God is my help.
 Despite a life of misfortune and suffering, Lazarus did not lose hope in God.
 His eyes were set on a treasure stored up for him in heaven.
 The rich man, however, could not see beyond his material wealth and possessions.
 He not only had every thing he needed, he selfishly spent all he had on himself.
 He was too absorbed in what he possessed to notice the needs of those around him.
 He lost sight of God and the treasure of heaven because he was preoccupied with seeking happiness in material things.
 He served wealth rather than God.
 In the end the rich man became a beggar!

 Do you know the joy and freedom of possessing God as your true and lasting treasure?
-Those who put their hope and security in heaven will not be disappointed (see Hebrews 6:19).
+Those who put their hope and security in the kingdom of heaven will not be disappointed (see Hebrews 6:19).

 "Lord Jesus, you are my joy and my treasure.
-Make me rich in the things of heaven and give me a generous heart that I may freely share with others the spiritual and material treasures you have given to me."
+Make me rich in the things of your heavenly kingdom and give me a generous heart that I may freely share with others the spiritual and material treasures you have given to me."

-A Daily Quote for Lent: Creator of both rich and poor, by Augustine of Hippo, 354-430 A.D.
+A Daily Quote for the early church fathers: Creator of both rich and poor, by Augustine of Hippo, 3540-430 A.D.

 "God made both the rich and the poor.
 So the rich and the poor